Structure Assessment Introduction

-The Structural Assessment page aims to provide more detailed structural information about homology models, with alternative displays and by running additional software tools.
+The Structure Assessment page aims to provide more detailed structural information about homology models, with alternative displays and by running additional software tools.

 It is also possible to upload your own structures to be structurally assessed.

-SWISS-MODEL homology models can be sent directly to the Structural Assessment page.
+SWISS-MODEL homology models can be sent directly to the Structure Assessment page.
 Open the drop down menu within the model details on the results page of your SWISS-MODEL project.

 Upload your own structure in pdb, cif, pdb.gz or cif.gz format.
 It is also possible to add several structures at a time in a tar or zip archive.
 If you are logged in, or if you provide an email, the new project will be associated with your account at SWISS-MODEL.